Fiserv/zelle-turnkey-solutions/docs/release-notes/iOS/ZelleSDK_V_1.4.5.md

 ## What's New

-- Custom Loader: FI can customise the loader colour and the background colour while launching Zelle.
+- Custom Loader: FI can customise the loader color and the background color while launching Zelle.

 ## Updates